kaievns/the-log/posts/lead/four-types-of-work.md

 system upside down.

 Normally a company would put the product work at the top of their priorities.
-While understandable, that might not actually be to the best interest of the business.
-To put it simply if product is put ahead of operational efficiency it won't necessarily result in profits.
+While understandable, this might not actually be to the best interest of the business.
+To put it simply, if product is put ahead of operational efficiency it won't necessarily result in profits.

-And so, in Golratt's theory it was all about finding the system's constraints that limit throughput and adds up the costs, and then addressing them.
-And to that end the amount of work that goes into each category was supposed to be _tracked_ not _preallocated_.
+And so, in Golratt's theory it was all about finding the system's constraints that limit throughput and add up the costs, and then addressing them.
+And to that end, the amount of work that goes into each category was supposed to be _tracked_ not _preallocated_.

-The unplanned work needs to be driven down as much as possible--preferably to zero--through improving quality.
+The unplanned work needs to be driven down as much as possible--preferably to zero--through improving quality and processes.
 Operational improvements should be the most prioritised work, as they directly improve the bottom line.
-Second to that would be internal projects that are aimed at reducing the inventory (aka the backlog of unfinished work in our case).
+Second to that would be internal projects that are aimed at reducing the inventory (aka the backlog of unfinished work in our case) which improves the throughput.

 ## The crescendo